Mihir-Ai-lab/mihir-ai-lab.github.io/vision.md

 The future of enterprise AI demands more than accuracy — it demands accountability.

-We’re designing systems that are:
+I believe in systems that are:

-- 🔐 **Privacy-first** – DPDP / GDPR / PDPL compliant from day zero
+🔐 **Privacy-first** – DPDP / GDPR / PDPL compliant from day zero
-- 📜 **Blockchain-auditable** – every inference has a trail
+📜 **Blockchain-auditable** – every inference has a trail
-- ⚡ **Compute-accessible** – decentralised GPUs, no vendor lock-in
+⚡ **Compute-accessible** – decentralised GPUs, no vendor lock-in
-- 🌱 **Ethically scalable** – built and validated via real-world data challenges
+🌱 **Ethically scalable** – built and validated via real-world data challenges

 If you're solving for trust, safety, or sovereignty — you're already on our wavelength.